-This page provides you with Business Development resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Business development resume.
+This page provides you with Business Development resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Business Development resume.

 Most individuals in the business development field possess an impressive mix of skills.
 They come from a variety of backgrounds, though have a business or sales history.
 Along with experience, business development professionals often bring their impressive list of contacts from one job to the next.
 Your resume should highlight your specific experience and focus on the best deals and partnerships you’ve created.

 To start with, use the reverse-chronological layout to highlight your strengths and to show your top achievements.
 Make sure you use clear and legible fonts and headings, allowing plenty of white spaces to create an enjoyable reading experience for the recruiter.